Why Most MarTech Implementations Fail (and How to Get Yours Right)

 Strong technical skills don’t guarantee a good implementation.
 You can have the smartest developers build the slickest workflows, but if the people configuring your MarTech stack don’t understand the business it’s serving, you’re setting yourself up for disappointment.

-A successful MarTech project isn’t about hiring a single“platform specialist.”
+A successful MarTech project isn’t just about hiring a platform specialist.
 It requires three distinct skillsets, working together from day one:

 The Strategist

-Understands the business model, commercial goals, operating model, and the customer.
+Understands the business and operating model, commercial strategy and goals, and the customer.
 Connects objectives to technology capabilities, ensuring every decision ladders up to commercial outcomes.

 The Architect